At LOCATIONS estate agents, we understand that the decision to sell and who you appoint to sell your home is not a decision to be taken lightly.

 And if you do decide the time is right to list your property for sale, here are a few more tips about starting that process:

 - Contact your preferred agent to appraise your property for sale in the current market.
-Ask them about what sales range your property may achieve, as well as what you can do to present the home as best you can to attract a timely sale for the best possible price.
+Ask them about what sales range your property may achieve, as well as what you can do to present the home to attract a timely sale for the best possible price.

 - If you can, obtain a valuation – most contracts will be subject to finance in which case, the bank will order a valuation.
 This will help you gauge an appropriate selling range for your home in conjunction with the sales agent’s appraisal.